Question 1: What do I need to bring with me?

 Question 12: What membership options do you offer?

 We have different options for you depending on how often you are likely to visit the lab.
-We off single sessions or we also offer packages.
+We offer single sessions or we also offer packages.
 This packages include 5 or 10 sessions that are valid for 2 and 3 months respectively.
 We also offer unlimited contracts which entitle your to attend as many classes as you like over a month.
 Check out all our prices here.

 Question 13: Do I get a discount if I am a student?

 Yes, we do offer a discount for students.
 In order to qualify for this discount you must be a full time student and must be able to provide a student card as proof of status.

 Question 14: Can I get 1-1 Wattbike coaching?

 We offer 1-1 sessions with our expert coaches to help you with any aspect of your cycling which you feel needs improving or you would like to work on.
 To find out more or to book a session visit our website here.

 Question 1: What is an FTP?